seahpark247/iKnowTheColor/README.md

 <img src="./images/app_icon.png" height="100" alt="App Icon">

-An iOS application that helps visually impaired users identify colors in real time using the device camera and delivers the result via voice feedback.
+This application is designed to **assist blind and visually impaired individuals** by identifying colors of objects in real time using the device’s camera.
+It provides **instant voice feedback**, ensuring users can understand and interact with their surroundings more independently.
-Powered by **AVFoundation** for speech synthesis and a **custom Hue/Saturation/Value-based algorithm** for accurate color recognition.

 ---